openedx/edx-platform/docs/decisions/0014-no-new-apps.rst

-14. Documentating of new Django applications in edx-platform
+14. Justifying new Django applications in edx-platform

 Status
 ------